Impact sprinkler

-An impact sprinkler (sometimes called an impulse sprinkler) is a type of irrigation sprinkler in which the sprinkler head, driven in a circular motion by the force of the outgoing water, pivots on a bearing on top of its threaded attachment nut.
+An impact sprinkler (sometimes called an impulse sprinkler) is a type of irrigation sprinkler in which a rotatable nozzle emits a stream of water for irrigation and that stream drives a rotating mass away from the stream and against a spring, with that mass then returning to impact nozzle mechanism, rotating it slightly each time.
 Invented in 1933 by Orton Englehart, it quickly found widespread use.
-Though it has in many situations been replaced by gear-driven "rotor heads", many varieties of impact sprinkler remain in use.
+Though it has in many situations been replaced by gear-driven rotor heads, many varieties of impact sprinkler remain in use.